Collège Champittet: Accreditation

 Collège Champittet's (upper) secondary education (Middle and High School) is not approved as a Mittelschule/Collège/Liceo by the Swiss Federal State Secretariat for Education, Research and Innovation (SERI).

 Religion

 As the College Champittet has strong Christian roots, it still has some Christian values.
 Various activities of the chaplaincy are aimed primarily at Catholic children but are open to any children no matter their religion, or because they want to better understand the Christian reality or prepare for baptism.
 On the occasion of celebrations or liturgical times, several masses are offered to students during the school year.
 Preparation for the sacraments (Baptism, First Communion and Confirmation) and a choir organization of children and young people are offered by the college's chaplaincy.

 Charity

-College Champittet is active the different charity organizations through The Collège Champittet Foundation is non-profit and independent from Nord Anglia Education.
-The Foundation, which main objectives are to support humanitarian projects mainly in education and to raise awareness among its students about the situation of poorer countries, has its own legal identity and is registered with the official commerce registry.
+The Collège Champittet Foundation is non-profit and independent from Nord Anglia Education.
+The Foundation is working in:

-The Fondation is working in a long term manner in various countries with few foundations: